expired tofu

 While you may fall into the trap of creating stocks of tofu so you always have it on hand, the better advice is always to buy fresh quantities.

-Packaged and unopened tofu can resist spoilage even after the expiration date of a few months, but be sure to watch out if you notice any signs that the tofu expiration date has passed.
+Packaged and unopened tofu can resist spoilage even after the expiry date of a few months, but be sure to watch out if you notice any signs that the tofu expiration date has passed.

 Up next: Does soy sauce expire?